 The second set of plans – 1G, 5G and 20G – include extra features such as a Plesk control panel plus support for Python, Ruby, Perl, and Cron Jobs.
 The plan names reflect the disk space allocations (1GB to 20GB), and the monthly data transfer ranges from 10GB to 200GB.

 In terms of infrastructure, Dot.MG has servers located in French and American data centers, with connection speeds of up to 10Mbps.
 They do not use data centers in Madagascar due to recurring issues with local Internet service providers.

 Pricing and Support

 All plans are priced affordably and in line with the resource levels they provide.
 They are certainly not the most feature-packed plans I have reviewed, and the low prices reflect this.
 Domain registration costs extra, but SSL certificates are included in all plans.

 Dot.MG’s payment terms are only annual, which is a little restrictive.
 Whilst there is no money-back guarantee, they do offer a three-day free trial which gives you a very small amount of time to try before you buy.

-Unfortunately, you can’t pay for plans online.
-You have to pay separately using some somewhat unconventional methods including Paypite, Mvola, Airtel Money, Orange Money, bank transfer, Bitcoin, or (quite remarkably) cash.
+Unfortunately, they don’t allow online payment for plans.
+Instead, you have to make separate payments using somewhat unconventional methods such as Paypite, Mvola, Airtel Money, Orange Money, bank transfer, Bitcoin, or even cash (which is quite remarkable).

 Customer service is quite limited and is only accessible by telephone or email.
 There are no FAQs, no help documents, and no additional resources on the website.
 There are also no advertised business hours and no indication of their average response times.
 It’s a shame because, based on their website, I imagine them to be a small, friendly team who’d be only too happy to help.